Bias-inducing geometries: an exactly solvable data model with fairness implications: Mitigation strategies

 In the following, we consider two simple bias mitigation strategies that can be analysed within our analytical framework.
-The required generalisations of the replica results are detailed in appendix~\ref{app:replica}.
-First, we study the de-biasing effect of a sample reweighing strategy where the relevance of each sample is varied based on its label and group membership \cite{kamiran2012data, plecko2020fair, lum2016statistical}.
+The required generalisations of the results shown in Sec.~\ref{sec:analysis} are detailed in the Appendix~\ref{app:replica}.
+First, we study the de-biasing effect of a sample reweighing strategy where the relevance of each sample is varied based on its label and group membership \citep{kamiran2012data, plecko2020fair, lum2016statistical}.
 By adjusting the weights, one can indirectly minimise the MI relative to any given fairness measure.
 We use the simultaneous quantitative predictions on the various metrics to assess the compatibility between different fairness definitions.
-Then, we propose a theory-based mitigation protocol, along the lines of protocols used in the context of multi-task learning \cite{rusu2016progressive}.
+Then, we propose a theory-based mitigation protocol, along the lines of protocols used in the context of multi-task learning \citep{rusu2016progressive}, that couples two architectures trained in parallel. \paragraph{Loss Reweighing.} Recent literature shows that some fairness constraints cannot be satisfied simultaneously.
+ML systems are instead forced to accept trade-offs between them \citep{kleinberg2016inherent}.
+This sort of compromise is well-captured in the simple framework of the T-M model.
+The first three panels of Fig.~\ref{fig:mitigation}a show accuracies and MI measured with respect to the various fairness criteria while varying the two reweighing parameters, $w_1$ and $w_+$, which up-weigh data points with true label $1$ and in group $+$, respectively.
+Thus, each loss term in Eq.\,\ref{eq:ERM_loss} is reweighed as: